Square Root Calculator

 √45 = 45^(1/2) = (9 * 5)^(1/2) = 9^(1/2) * 5^(1/2) = √9 * √5 = 3√5.

 You have successfully simplified your first square root!
-Of course, you don't have to write down all of those calculations.
+Of course, you don't have to write down all these calculations.
 As long as you remember that square root is equivalent to the power of one half, you can shorten them.
 Let's practice simplifying square roots with some other examples:

 - How to simplify square root of 27?